Boot.dev Blog » Misc » Top 10 Communities for Learning to Code

 Reddit to me is more like a random collection of links to articles, tutorials, conferences, hack-a-thons, etc. It’s a good place to show off cool projects or get inspired by others, but if you’re looking for a tribe of like-minded people to get through the journey of entering the software industry, Reddit will leave you feeling isolated and overwhelmed.

-Hacker News is mainly a list of news articles put together by the famous Y Combinator.
+Hacker News a list of programming news articles hosted by the famous Y Combinator.
+Hacker News is an aggregation site, so users are the ones sharing, upvoting, and deciding which articles make it to the top of the feed.
 They have a lot of great content for start-up/freelance career advice.
 On Hacker News, you can find lots of interesting articles, which can serve as good inspiration for what you can do with your coding skills, either on your own or at a company.

-You can connect with other users, but it’s not quite built as a community platform.
+You can connect with other users, but it’s mostly for finding articles to read.
 Hacker News’ biggest strength is providing current news about what’s happening in the world of developers.
 If you’re looking for tips regarding useful libraries and tools, it’s a wonderful place to look.

 One additional bonus of Hacker News is that it has a job board for startups, so if that’s the direction you’re looking to head in, it will provide you with some good contacts.